 Make Customers Happy and Increase ROI with Experience Cloud Sites

 Beyond providing another channel for your support team to deliver awesome customer service, sites can help solve other key business challenges.

 Two ways that your company can benefit from a customer site.

 Sites let you make more information available to customers, so they don’t have to go through the process of contacting a support agent to deal with routine requests, such as resetting a password or checking on their account balance.
 They can do these types of things themselves quickly and easily, right in the site.

 2. Decrease Call Volume:

-By using a customer community to deflect some of the more mundane service inquiries, companies can drastically reduce the number of incoming calls their agents receive.
+By using a customer site to deflect some of the more mundane service inquiries, companies can drastically reduce the number of incoming calls their agents receive.
 Agents are not only taking fewer calls, but can focus their time and energy on more difficult and complex customer issues that may require more agent attention.

 Rights of ALBERT EINSTEIN are used with permission of The Hebrew University of Jerusalem.
 Represented exclusively by Greenlight.